This article was originally published in the MarketingExperiments

 One video, titled Strengthen

-, explains a strategic writing formula for
+Your Copy in 35 Minutes, explains a strategic writing formula for

 increasing conversions.
 It explains writing sequences that include a rising